Ontario and Canada Legal Rights Explained

 .
 Extending and Missed Timelines

-The availability of timelines extensions is addressed separately in Ch.12 ("Appeals and Other Remedies") as it relates to the specific situations of "internal reviews", appeal to the Tribunal and appeals to the courts.
+The availability of timelines extensions is addressed separately in Ch.11 as it relates to the specific situations of "internal reviews", appeals to the Tribunal and appeals to the courts.

 Note however that where a timeline is absolute (ie. a "deadline") and has been irretrievably missed, only the statutory appeal route is barred.
-This does not necessarily bar other legal remedies - particularly judicial review (see that topic and other "remedies" in Ch.12) - though it certainly can negatively impact on their availability and efficacy.
+This does not necessarily bar other legal remedies - particularly judicial review (see that topic and other "remedies" in Ch.10) - though long delay can certainly negatively impact on the availability of judicial review (the Divisional Court applies a flexible de facto six-month limitation period to judicial reviews).

 (g) Re-Applications and Re-Instatements